howtohelparmenia/central/README.md

 ### Creatives

 - Design infographics about Armenia that can be shared on social media.
 Focus on a few key pieces of information, make them easy to digest and interesting to read.
 Include sources at the bottom if relevant.
+Read [How to Create an Infographic from Scratch](https://www.reddit.com/r/Infographics/comments/5v4lxy/how_to_create_an_infographic_from_scratch_meta/) and check out [/r/infographics](https://www.reddit.com/r/infographics/), [/r/coolguides](https://www.reddit.com/r/coolguides/) and [/r/dataisbeautiful/](https://www.reddit.com/r/dataisbeautiful/) for examples and inspiration.

 ## Similar Pages